ekzyis/ekzyis/content/about/index.md

 Hi, I'm ek.
 I guess this is the part where I introduce myself in an interesting and unique way such that reading this is worth your time and you don't immediately leave.
 [Attention is a scarce resource](https://en.wikipedia.org/wiki/Attention_economy) after all.

 However, I would actually prefer to not introduce myself.
-I would prefer to let my words speak for themselves--my words here and in what I write about on this site.
+I would prefer to let my words speak for themselves—my words here and in what I write about on this site.
 So let me introduce you to my site.

 ## To be unique to be authentic